David Flitcroft: Style of management

 Flitcroft has been described as "creative... articulate, engaging and big on lateral thinking", citing Steve Jobs as an influence.
-He has high attention to detail and is not afraid to challenge upper management.
+He has great attention to detail and is not afraid to challenge upper management.
 He is flexible in his use of formations.
 He has a reputation for playing attractive football.
 He likes to create a family atmosphere at his clubs, motivating the dressing room by creating a close bond between players.

 Personal life

 His older brother is the former Blackburn Rovers and Manchester City player Garry Flitcroft.
 Younger brother, Steve, played for Accrington Stanley.
 The brothers ran a property development business with their father, John.
 He also has run a football academy in Bolton called FC Strikerz, which he set up in 2007 following the death of his father.
 He married Joanne.
 They have two sons, Billy and Bobby, who are both former Barnsley mascots.